-The River Thames is perhaps one of London’s most iconic and well known attractions and is well worth making the effort to see when visiting London.
-With so much to see and do in the areas on and around the river and easy transport links from most central London hotels there is plenty going on to keep you entertained.
+The River Thames is perhaps one of London’s most iconic and well-known attractions and is well worth making the effort to see when visiting London.
+The best way to enjoy the experience is through a River Thames cruise.
+With so much to see and do in the areas on and around the River Thames and easy transport links from most central London hotels there is plenty going on to keep you entertained.

 For centuries the river has supported human habitation and industry and has taken its place amongst some of London’s most famous historical attractions as a location of rich cultural and historical significance.
 In most cases Londoners will argue that everything London is and was, has all been thanks to the River Thames as the major transport route and life of the city.

 Recent years have seen leisure and recreation activities becoming more popular on the river and there are now numerous companies providing boating trips and experiences along the Thames.
 Alongside a series of sporting and pleasure activities on the river, the river banks are now full of restaurants and bars for a nice relaxing drink and meal before heading back to your hotel accomodation.

 Vist The River Thames For A Great Day Out